DataDog/kics/documentation/rules/k8s/invalid_image.md

 ### Description

- The image tag must be defined and not be empty or `latest`.
+ The image tag must be provided and must not be empty or `latest`.
+Image digests (using `@`, e.g., `image@sha256:...`) are preferred and will satisfy this rule.
+Omitting a tag or using the `latest` tag is considered invalid.

 ## Compliant Code Examples